 SoftBank FOTA sample

-The Softbank FOTA sample demonstrates how to run the Softbank FOTA add-on for the nRF Connect SDK library in an application in order to periodically check / download modem firmware updates.
+The SoftBank FOTA sample demonstrates how to run the SoftBank FOTA add-on for the nRF Connect SDK library in an application in order to periodically check for and download modem firmware updates.

 Requirements